About Craig and CraigHartranft.net

 — Stephen King

 Unfortunately, legal disclaimers are a fact of life, especially for writers in the social media age.
-Ergo, the following are included by necessity, and so you don’t sue my ass off.
+Ergo, the following are included by necessity, and so you don’t sue me.

-The views and opinions expressed on CraigHartranft.net are entirely my own (or those of any contributing editor) and do not necessarily reflect the official policy or position of any entity or person referred to in any article.
-Any content provided is my opinion (or those of any contributing editor), and is not intended to malign any religion, ethnic group, club, organization (secular or religious), company (secular or religious), individual or anyone or anything.
+- Regarding Non-fiction (op-ed, satire, humor, et al): The views and opinions expressed on CraigHartranft.net are entirely my own (or those of any contributing editor) and do not necessarily reflect the official policy or position of any entity or person referred to in any article, and is not intended to malign any specific individual, group, religion, ethnicity, club, secular or religious company or organization.
 Any articles of humor, including satire and parody, that may or may not specifically reference persons, living or dead, are intended to be only parody, satire or humor.
-That is to say, nothing posted is either libel, slander, or hate speech.
+That is to say, nothing posted is libel, slander, or hate speech.
 Even if you, the reader, may think otherwise.

 Case Law References: